 Forecasting helps CFOs, finance managers, and other business leaders to consider the expected outcome of different courses of action and make better decisions.
 Forecasting can be used for many purposes, including:

 Planning: Forecasts can help plan for upcoming events like seasonal changes and holidays.

-Decision making: Forecasts can provide valuable insight into what might happen in the future if specific actions are taken.
+Decision making: Forecasts can provide valuable insight into what might happen in the future if certain actions are taken.